efrancis19/application_tracker/README.md

 Setup Instructions:
 - Clone the repo and then enter the application_tracker folder and run "python manage.py migrate" and "python manage.py runserver".
-- Navigate into the frontend directory and run "npm install" to install node_modules.
+- In a second terminal, navigate into the frontend directory and run "npm install" to install node_modules.
 Then run "npm start" to run the React frontend.